Manmohan Singh

 In 2004, when the Congress-led United Progressive Alliance (UPA) came to power, its chairperson Sonia Gandhi unexpectedly relinquished the prime ministership to Singh.
 His first ministry executed several key legislations and projects, including the National Rural Health Mission, Unique Identification Authority, Rural Employment Guarantee scheme and Right to Information Act.
 In 2008, opposition to a historic civil nuclear agreement with the United States nearly caused Singh's government to fall after Left Front parties withdrew their support.
 The 2009 general election saw the UPA return with an increased mandate, with Singh retaining the office of prime minister.
 In 2009, BRICS was established with India as one of the founding members.
+His coalition's second term was marked by political scandals.

-Singh opted out from the race for the office of prime minister during the 2014 Indian general election.
+Singh opted out of the race for the office of prime minister during the 2014 Indian general election.
 Singh served as a member of the Rajya Sabha, representing the state of Assam from 1991 to 2019 and Rajasthan from 2019 to 2024.